The first orange grove in California is planted at the Mission San Gabriel. California is divided into Alta California and Baja California.

 Governor Alvarado exiles all foreigners who would not become Mexican citizens.
 The first multi-story home is built on the Plaza.

 One of the first California-bound wagon trains, the Workman-Rowland party, arrives in Los Angeles from New Mexico.
 William Wolfskill plants the first commercial orange grove in California.
 Oranges had otherwise been grown in the area since 1804.

 Francisco Lopez makes California’s first gold discovery in Placerita Canyon in the Santa Clarita Valley.

 The local California civil war ends with the battle of Cahuenga Pass.
 The casualties are one horse and one mule.
 Pio Pico is made governor of all of California and Los Angeles is finally recognized as the provincial capital.
 Rancho Encino is established.

-U.S. forces win the Battle of the San Gabriel River and proceed to recapture Los Angeles (January 10).
-The Californios capitulate to the Americans after negotiating the Treaty of the Cahuenga Ranch near Los Angeles (January 13).
+U.S. forces engage and defeat Mexican defenders at the Battle of the San Gabriel River and proceed to recapture Los Angeles (January 10).
+Mexican military commander Andrés Pico, on behalf of the Californios, capitulate to the Americans after negotiating the Treaty of the Cahuenga Ranch near Los Angeles (January 13).
 Fort Moors is dedicated by the U.S. Army in Los Angeles as part of the city’s first celebration of American Independence Day.